Personalised Designer Drug Treatment

 Designer drugs is an informal term for psychoactive drugs that were initially discovered through the research of, and experimentation upon, the structure and activity of existing psychoactive drugs.
 They are created in concealed locations and/or homemade labs.

 A designer drug generally mimics the effects of well-known drugs such as cocaine, morphine or cannabis, by using chemicals that are legally available on the market.
 The resulting drugs have similar effects to the well-known drugs, but their chemical structures are completely different.

 Types of Designer Drugs

-Mephedrone (synthetic stimulant), spice (synthetic cannabinoid), foxy methoxy (synthetic hallucinogen) are some examples of designer drugs.
-Designer drugs are sold as innocent-sounding products, most commonly labeled as potpourri or incense, synthetic marijuana, bath salts, plant food or jewelry cleaner.
+Mephedrone (synthetic stimulant), spice (synthetic cannabinoid), and foxy methoxy (synthetic hallucinogen) are some examples of designer drugs.
+Designer drugs are sold as innocent-sounding products, most commonly labelled as potpourri or incense, synthetic marijuana, bath salts, plant food or jewellery cleaner.